 Students pursuing this certificate must complete:

-- 9 of the 12 credits with courses offered in the MNR program, including Conservation Ecology (NR 5724)
+9 of the required 12 credits with courses offered in the MNR program, including Conservation Ecology (NR 5724)

-- Beyond the 9 credit hours that must be earned in courses offered through the MNR program, the remaining 3 credit hours may be earned in approved courses outside of the MNR program, including (but not limited to) courses offered as part of the Master of Landscape Architecture (MLA), Master of Urban and Regional Planning (MURP), and the Online Master of Arts in Political Science programs at Virginia Tech
+Up to 3 credit hours may be earned in approved graduate courses outside of the MNR program, including (but not limited to) courses offered as part of the Master of Landscape Architecture (MLA), Master of Urban and Regional Planning (MURP), and the Online Master of Arts in Political Science programs at Virginia Tech

 Students can apply for the GCNR as a Virginia Tech degree-seeking or Commonwealth Campus student, or as a visiting student.
 If you are not currently a VT student, you must apply for graduate admission through the Virginia Tech Graduate School.
 We suggest scheduling an advising call prior to submitting an application.